juju/docs/src/en/help-oracle.md

 See [How to configure more complex networks using spaces][spaces] for further details on networks and spaces.

-## Create the Juju controller
+## Creating a controller

-You are now ready to create a Juju controller:
+You are now ready to create a Juju controller for cloud 'oracle-cloud':

-Below, we continue with the trial account cloud:

 ```bash
 juju bootstrap oracle-cloud oracle-cloud-controller
 ```

-Above, the name given to the new controller was 'oracle-cloud-controller'.
+Above, the name given to the new controller is 'oracle-cloud-controller'.
-Oracle Compute will create an instance to run the controller on.
+Oracle Compute will provision an instance to run the controller on.

 Once created, you can view the controller as an Oracle Compute instance by navigating to 'My Services URL', opening the left menu (top-left icon), and